 Determine which cloud provider(s) are appropriate for your project and the solicitation you are responding to.
 Assessing the options available from cloud providers can be overwhelming.
 There is a wide variety of compute, storage, networking, services and software available.
 To make this a little easier, the CloudBank site provides a convenient cloud services catalog where you can view a side-by-side comparison of available options.
 Additional information regarding specific cloud providers is linked in the cloud services catalog.

 Use the publicly available calculators from the providers to develop your cost estimates.
 All cloud providers provide proprietary calculators that allow users to preemptively evaluate costs.
 User can select from a menu of available resources (e.g., compute, storage, networking, software) and input anticipated resource requirements, including but not limited to number of resource units and duration of access, to estimate total cost to for their proposal.
+When available in calculators, ignore (or uncheck) free tier or always free pricing in your estimate.
 We suggest you save a copy to include in your proposal.

 Specific cloud provider calculators: